a1v0/qmk-keymaps/README.md

 - a1v0 logo to be displayed instead of Lily58
 - find a nice use for other screen
 - perhaps create shortcuts to display certain things on screen, e.g. different pixel art
+- tapdances to lock in certain layers, using, perhaps, double-ESC to revert to main layer